Why did the customer get lost?

 3. Process Pain Points

-It refers to how businesses interact with customers by choosing different methodologies and processes.
+It refers to how pain points in businesses interact with customers by choosing different methodologies and processes.
 This includes your customers wanting to improve their internal processes (like assigning leads to sales reps or nurturing low-priority leads.)
 These pain points include:

 - Connecting to the right department